 Common pitfalls with GpsGate Scripting

-If you've already read Script Expressions and Tips when developing Script Expressions and started scripting but got stuck, I hope this blog will help you forward.
+If you've already read Script Expressions and started scripting but got stuck, this article should help.

 Good Questions - Save Time!